starswithstripes/civic/README.txt

 Server/environment
 ------------------

-Project O has been tested with the following software successfully.
+Civic has been tested with the following software successfully.
 Your mileage may vary on other configurations:

 * PHP 5.2+